dwarvesf/tokyoclient-ts/README.md

 5. Run your program and observe the client interacting with the Tokyo game server.

-## Interfaces

-### EventConsumer

-`EventConsumer` is an interface that the client must implement to handle events received from the server.
-It defines the `handleEvent` method, which is responsible for processing events and taking appropriate actions based on the event information.

-Method `handleEvent` receives an object with the following properties:
-- `gamepad` - An interface provided by the library to the client.
-It offers methods to control the ship in the game.
-The `GamePad` interface includes methods to rotate the ship (`Rotate`), adjust throttle (`Throttle`), and fire bullets (`Fire`).
-- `userId` - Your current player's id
-- `teamMates` - A map of players in your team
-- `state` - The `state` event data sent from server

-By using these provided properties, you can try to create an unbeatable algorithm on your own.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests for any improvements or bug fixes.